-- 1. Gymatoriums and Multipurpose rooms are considered regularly occupied spaces. - 2.
-Copy additional rows including the formulas as required for each additional room to be included on this form. - 3.
-Enter room number, room name, room area (excluding built-in closets), Length (L length of room parallel and adjacent to window), effective window head height, sill height, total width of windows per room/bay, and actual transmittance factor of glazing.
-Window Area (WA), daylight zone depth (window head height x 2), area of daylight zone, WFR factor, Daylight Zone Factor, and Daylight Area are calculated by formula. - 4.
+- 2. Copy additional rows including the formulas as required for each additional room to be included on this form. - 3.
+Enter room number, room name, area of room (excluding built-in closets), Length (L length of room parallel and adjacent to window), effective window head height, sill height, total width of windows per room/bay, glazing factor, and actual transmittance factor of glazing.
+Window Area (WA), glass area, daylight zone depth (window head height x 2), area of daylight zone, WFR factor, Daylight Zone Factor, and Daylight Area are calculated by formula - 4.
+Enter glazing factor multiplier based on window width, window height and number of windows per Masonry opening from table 1 - 5.
 Enter Minimum Visible Transmittance Factor.
-The default value used is to be 0.60, which is the minimum required per the SCA standard specification. - 5.
-Verify/enter actual transmittance for specified glazing.
-For projects in design, use lowest figure for specified glass. - 6.
-Check that all sub-total figures are included in worksheet cells, summing SF OF AREA BEING EVALUATED FOR DAYLIGHT FACTOR and SF OF AREA THAT ACHIEVES DAYLIGHT FACTOR. - 7.
-The entire room may be considered as a bay if the windows are evenly distributed across the room and meets the daylight zone factor.
-However, if the room does not meet the daylight zone factor requirement, the room should be broken up to the individual bays to determine if part of the room meets the criteria and contributes to the daylight area in keeping with LEED Credit IEQ 8.1 methodology. - 8.
-If the room has windows on more than one exterior wall, the room should be broken in individual bays to determine if each part of the room meets the criteria and contributes to the daylight area in keeping with LEED Credit IEQ 8.1 methodology. - 9.
-Where a soffit/ceiling is lower than the window head height, the head height and daylight zone need to be modified accordingly as per diagram in GSG Credit Q7.1. - 10 It is permissible to exclude areas where tasks would be hindered by the use of daylight.
-Exceptions on this basis might include auditoriums with fixed seating.
+The default value used is to be 0.67, which is the minimum required per the SCA standard specification.
+Where specified glazing is not per SCA standard, Verify/enter actual transmittance for specified glazing. - 6.
+Where a soffiticelling is lower than the window head height, the head height need to be modified accordingly as per diagram in GSG Credit Q7.1.
+Area of any obstruction that falls within the daylit zone must be excluded from the qualifying daylight area - 7.
+It is permissible to exclude areas where tasks would be hindered by the use of daylight.
+Exceptions on this basis might include auditoriums with fixed seating. - 8.
+Check that all figures are included in worksheet cells, summing SF OF AREA BEING EVALUATED FOR DAYLIGHT FACTOR and SF OF AREA THAT ACHIEVES DAYLIGHT FACTOR.